fdekeers/mozart-container/README.md

 (or `python3`, `py`, ... instead of `python` to suit your python command)

-You can also simply double-click on the [Mozart_Programming_Interface.app](Mozart_Programming_Interface.app) application bundle to run the deployment script and build and run the container, with the default values for the optional command line arguments, that will be described below.
+You can also simply double-click on the [Mozart_Programming_Interface.app](Mozart_Programming_Interface.app) application bundle or search for it with Spotlight to run the deployment script and build and run the container, with the default values for the optional command line arguments, that will be described below.